DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 ------
 This project can be used in combination with  [dans-dev-tools]{:target=_blank}.
 Before you can start it as a service some dependencies must first be started.
+One depency is [dd-validate-dans-bag].
-For one dependency you have the choice between a Virtual Machine (VM) `dev_transfer` and a local service `dd-vault-catalog`.
-For the VM you need access to the project [dd-dtap]{:target=_blank}, the local service requires a local database.
+For the other dependency you have the choice between a local service [dd-vault-catalog] and a Virtual Machine (VM) `dev_transfer`.
+The local variant requires a local database.
+For the VM you need access to the project [dd-dtap]{:target=_blank},

 [dans-dev-tools]: https://github.com/DANS-KNAW/dans-dev-tools#readme
 [dd-dtap]: https://github.com/DANS-KNAW/dd-dtap#readme